 Don also utilizes his litigation skills and experience together with additional Harvard Law School mediation and negotiation training to branch into the world of alternative Dispute Resolution.
 Having successfully participated in many successful mediations and arbitrations on behalf of clients he now conducts them.

 Don is an active member of the Alberta Expropriation Association, having twice served as President.
 He is a regular speaker and contributor to its annual conferences.
 He also holds membership in the International Right of Way Association and the Canadian Bar Association, and was an examiner for the Alberta Law Society’s Bar Admission course for several years.
 Don has published and presented on many topics including expropriation, land use, taxation and general law for Albertans.

 Don actively volunteers time and energy to SAGE, an Edmonton Seniors association.
 He’s been involved in numerous other community and social organizations including several Habitat for Humanity for Humanity builds, co-chairing the funding and organization of one in the name of late Chief Justice William Sinclair.
 He is also an avid road cyclist, a cross country and downhill ski instructor and amateur violinist.

 Areas of practice include: Expropriation and Surface Rights, Environment and Regulatory Law, and Mediation and Arbitration

-This working group will assist with the review of current best practices related to healthy and safe operations on farms and ranches, and provide advice, suggestions, and recommendations on the best practices prevalent in the agricultural sector.
+This working group assisted with the review of current best practices related to healthy and safe operations on farms and ranches, and provided advice, suggestions, and recommendations on the best practices prevalent in the agricultural sector.

 Chair: Klaus Opatril